kwstat/agridat/notes_agridat.md

 # wanted

-Plant-level data for distinctness, uniformity and stability testing.
+* Plant-level data for distinctness, uniformity and stability testing.
 Most published data is for plot-means.
 This page mentions an R version for DUS: http://www.bioss.ac.uk/knowledge/software.html
+* Yield-monitor data for a split-planter field
+* Yield-monitor data for a strip trial.

 # stability